Oops! Sorry!!

 5. Emotions come out with people and situations that will allow them

-We humans are being triggered all the time by all sorts of things.
+As humans, we're being triggered all the time, by all sorts of things.

-Though those triggers don’t always come out in those moments.
+Though those triggers don’t always show up in the moment.

-They come out with people and situations that will allow them.
+They show up with people and situations that will ALLOW them.

-For example, I had a client who got frustrated with her boss at work.
+For example, I had a client who got frustrated with her boss one day.

-She couldn’t express her frustration at work (situation) or with her boss (person), otherwise she might get fired.
+She couldn’t express her frustration with their boss (person) or at work (situation), otherwise she might get fired.

-Even though her boyfriend didn’t do anything wrong, her emotions felt less risk at home and with him, so it came out then.
+Even though her boyfriend didn’t do anything wrong, her emotions saw less risk with him and at home, so it came out then.

 At first, even she was confused as to why she went off on him.

-But after we talked through her trigger, she understood her reaction wasn't about her boyfriend, but her boss.
+But after we talked through the trigger, she understood her reaction was not about her boyfriend, but her boss.

-When you get upset at a friend, boy or girl friend, or co-worker, more often than not, it's not about them.
+When you're upset with a familyfriend, or co-worker, more often than not, it's not about them.

 That's because…

-6. Emotions look to your past to decide how to feel in the present
+6. Emotions look at your past to decide how to feel in the present

-Many of your emotional responses aren’t to the current situation, but to experiences that happened long ago.
+Most of your emotional responses aren’t to the current person or situation, but to experiences that happened long ago.

-That is, when you’re talking to someone, your brain doesn't truly know what he or she is saying.
+That is, when you’re talking to someone, your brain DOESN'T truly know what they are saying.

-It can only predict what is being said based on similar conversations you've had in the past.
+It can only predict what is being said based on similar conversations from your past.

-For example, if you’re having conversation with a co-worker, and he says “man, that's stupid.”
+If you’re having a conversation with a co-worker, and he says “man, that's stupid!

-To make meaning, your brain quickly filters through hundreds of conversations from your past where that comment was made.
+To make meaning, your brain has to filter through hundreds of conversations from your past to make meaning.

 That may trigger emotions of embarrassment, which may lead to anger, and before you know it, you’re lashing out on him.

-All because your brain thought he was making fun of you based on a distant memory.
+All because your brain assumed he was making fun of you based on a distant memory.

-It’s hard to imagine., but most of the feelings you’re experiencing aren’t to current situations or events, but to people and experiences from long ago.
+It’s hard to imagine, but most of the feelings you’re experiencing now aren’t to current situations or events, but to people and experiences from a long time ago.

 7. Emotions can become a runaway process